 It’s worth noting that even ex-employees might still bring a claim against you, so it’s important to make sure you keep your policy up to date.

-Professional liability cover
+Professional indemnity cover

 Frequently Asked Questions